coco-frens/whitepaper/communityInitiatives.md

 Currently under construction, good things coming!
 Will present descriptions for this outline and more items soon!

+## Projects requiring some but not a lot of experience

+IF you are wishing to participate in developing the COCO ecosystem, there is an immediate need for a few projects.

+**How To's** - In order to steer buyers into the NFT ecosystem there is a need to provide How to's related to instructing a user how to find and purchase the various NFT's. immediately needed are these articles:
+1. Get rarecoco's
+2. Get Coco for Ordinals
+3. Get CocoNFTs on ETH
+4. Get Snappy Cocos
+5. Mint AiCocos and burn COCO

+**International Content** There is an immediate need to convert the story of COCO into Chinese and other popular languages like Russian and German.
+We need blog posts, articles, and other static pages which tell the story in other languages.
+(Could also use some articles in English as well)

+**Social Media Ambassador** There is an immediate need for social media ambassadors for various languages.
+COCO needs a presence on Reddit, Facebook, Instagram, Threads and Nostr as soon as possible.
+Prepare to own and take full responsibility for the platform of your choosing.
+We will help where we can at assisting growth of the respective page.

 ## Community
 ### Moderators Wanted
 ### Internationalization and International Ambassadors